ProAxon/Maratha-Samaj-Pratishthan/DATABASE.md

 ## Notes

-- The database file (`data/donations.db`) is automatically created on first use
+- The database is hosted on Supabase (PostgreSQL)
-- Database files are excluded from git (see `.gitignore`)
+- Environment variables are excluded from git (see `.gitignore`)
-- For production deployments on serverless platforms (like Vercel), consider using a cloud database service instead of SQLite
-- The database uses WAL (Write-Ahead Logging) mode for better performance
+- The `updated_at` field is automatically updated via a database trigger
+- Row Level Security (RLS) can be configured in Supabase for additional security
+- All data is stored in the cloud and accessible from anywhere